deislabs/wagi-dotnet/examples/bindlesource/README.md

 # Using Bindle to serve WAGI Modules

-This example shows how to use [Bindle](https://github.com/deislabs/bindle) to host Wagi modules and serve them in wagi-dotnet.
+This example shows how to serve WASM WAGI mdoules hosted in [Bindle](https://github.com/deislabs/bindle) from wagi-dotnet.

 The example is configured to load three bindles from a bindle server located at `https://bindle.deislabs.io/v1`.
-Each bindle contains a single WASM module with a single hello world type function.
+Each bindle contains a single WASM WAGI module with a single hello world type function.

 Clone the repo, switch to the examples/bindlesource folder and then run: